Car insurance group checker

 Groups 21-30

-Cars allocated to groups in the middle to higher 20s tend to be more expensive to insure than average.
+Cars grouped in the middle to higher 20s tend to carry higher-than-average insurance premiums.
 They’re likely to be more expensive to buy too.

-In these groups you can find versions of the Nissan Leaf, the Alfa Romeo Giulietta and the Audi A3 Hatchback.
+In these groups, you’ll find versions of the Nissan Leaf, the Alfa Romeo Giulietta and the Audi A3 Hatchback.

 Groups 31-40

-Cars in these groups typically cost above average to insure.
-They may be pricier models or have parts that are difficult to source.
-They might be more likely to be a target for thieves or lacking the security and safety features of cars in lower insurance groups.
+Cars in groups 31-40 typically cost above average to insure.
+They may be pricier models or have hard-to-source parts.
+They might also be a more attractive target for thieves or could lack the security and safety features of cars in lower insurance groups.

-In these groups you can find versions of the Mitsubishi Outlander, the Lexus RX L and the Jaguar XF Sportbrake.
+In these groups you can find versions of the Mitsubishi Outlander, the Lexus RX L and the Jaguar XF Prestige.

 Group 41-50

-The cars in groups 41 to 50 are usually among the most expensive to insure.
+In groups 41 to 50, you’ll find the most expensive cars to insure.
 The high-end groups typically include high-performance vehicles and prestigious brands.

-Cars in the highest car insurance groups include versions of the Ford Mustang, the Bentley Flying Spur, the Corvette Stingray and the Lotus Evora.
+Cars in the highest car insurance groups include versions of the Ford Mustang and the Lotus Evora.

 How are car insurance groups decided?

-Car insurance groups are determined by a specialist panel of the Association of British Insurers (ABI), based on vehicle and technical data collected and analysed by Thatcham Research.
+Car insurance groups are determined by a specialist panel made up of members of the Association of British Insurers (ABI).
+They assign cars to an insurance group based on vehicle and technical data collected and analysed by Thatcham Research.

-Vehicles are scored across a range of categories.
-These include:
+Vehicles are scored across a range of criteria, including:

-• Cost of repairs.
-This takes into account an internationally recognised crash impact test, which determines the vehicle’s damage resistance, and the cost required to repair it to its previous condition.
+• Cost of repairs - this takes into account an internationally recognised crash impact test to determine the vehicle’s damage resistance, the cost of parts and the cost required to repair it to its previous condition.

 Find out more about how Thatcham make their calculations.